Skip to main content

 As part of the implementation of the action plan for the social economy, the Commission adopted a proposal for a Council recommendation on developing social economy framework conditions on 13 June 2023.

 The Council formally adopted the recommendation on 27 November 2023.
-The final text can be accessed here.
+The final text can be found here.

-Proposal for a legislative initiative on cross-border activities of associations
+Proposal for a directive on European cross-border associations

 Current rules create obstacles, such as additional registrations, when associations operate across EU borders.
-This may distort the market for non-profit organisations, affecting the EU democratic space and the exercise of EU fundamental rights.
+This may distort the market for non-profit organisations and affect the EU's democratic space and the exercise of EU fundamental rights.

 Transition pathways

-This ambition was further concretised in the transition pathway for the green and digital transition of the proximity and social economy industrial ecosystem, which was released in November 2022.
-Among the 14 areas of shared action of ecosystem stakeholders, action area 11 “Data sharing, Data management & Code of Conduct” clarified that the Commission will facilitate to “Develop a Code of Conduct for data collection, sharing and management in the social economy to build a community of practice” (action 23).
+This ambition was reiterated in the transition pathway for the green and digital transition of the proximity and social economy industrial ecosystem, under action area 11 “Data sharing, data management & code of conduct”.

-This call for expression of interest is the first step in the development of the Code of Conduct (CoC-SE).
-It aims to mobilise private and public actors to engage in this process, supported and facilitated by the European Commission services through an external contractor.
+This process was launched by a call for expression of interest in 2023 to mobilise private and public stakeholdersto engage in this process, supported and facilitated by the European Commission services through an external contractor.
+Find more information here.

-Public consultation to evaluate European Labour Authority’s performance:
+Public consultation to evaluate the European Labour Authority’s performance7 November 2023 – 5 January 2024Learn more

 Previous policy developments